August 23, 2024 plants that can harm your dogs

 Toxic Components

-The Sago Palm contains cycasin, a highly toxic compound to dogs.
+Sago Palm contains cycasin, which is massively toxic to dogs.
 All parts of the plant, especially the seeds, are poisonous.
 Ingesting even a small amount can cause severe damage to your dog’s liver.

 Symptoms in Dogs